-A settlement is an agreement between the parties in a lawsuit that effectively halts the lawsuit and any other future litigation.
+A settlement is an agreement between the parties in a lawsuit that effectively halts the dispute process and any other future litigation (lawsuit).
 It’s basically a compromise, which is why it’s sometimes called a compromise agreement.
-The compromise agreement is substituted for the claim, and the rights and liabilities of the two parties are then set by the agreement.
+The compromise agreement is substituted for the claim by the injured party, and the rights and liabilities of the two parties are then set by the agreement.

 Why Do So Many Court Cases Settle Out of Court?